Back to all reviews

 Published: Dec 29, 2025

-Since Zoom is such a feature-rich app, the main focus of this review will be narrowed down to team communication and collaboration with external partners (via Zoom Workplace).
+Since it is such a feature-rich app, the main focus of this Zoom review will be narrowed down to how the app facilitates team communication and collaboration with external partners (via Zoom Workplace).
 I’ll also briefly touch on Zoom’s webinar hosting options (Zoom Webinars and Events).

 Zoom - An Honest Review by a Competitor